 Definition of febrile neutropenia

-Febrile neutropenia is defined as having a neutrophil count of less than 1.0 x109/L and a temperature of 38°C or above on one occasion.
+Febrile Neutropenia is defined as having a neutrophil count of less than 0.5 x109/L and a temperature of 38oC or above on one occasion,

-Low temperatures < 36.0C may also indicate sepsis and the same guidelines should be followed as for febrile neutropenia.
+Low temperatures < 36oC may also indicate sepsis and the same guidelines should be followed as for febrile neutropenia.

-Any unwell child or young person who is receiving chemotherapy or radiotherapy should be considered at risk of infection even if afebrile and not neutropenic.
+Any unwell child or young person who is receiving or has recently received systemic anti-cancer treatment (chemotherapy, immunotherapy, targeted therapy, stem cell transplant) or radiotherapy should be considered at risk of infection even if afebrile (no temperature) and not neutropenic.

 Background